How to find a Claude Code implementation specialist who delivers

 “How do you debug false positive connections?”
 The green checkmark in /mcp just means the process runs.
 Real verification requires checking actual functionality, not connection status.

-Where to actually find real specialists
+Where to find specialists

 GitHub Issues on anthropics/claude-code.
 Look for people providing detailed solutions to complex problems.
 Check their contribution history.
 Real implementers leave trails.